 While the above information will certainly help you discern between a mini tummy tuck vs full tummy tuck, you may still have questions.
 And by far, the best way to get information and know what type of tummy tuck is right for you is to speak directly with a knowledgeable plastic surgeon who’s performed both of these surgeries before.

-Dr. David Sieber is one of the only double board-certified plastic surgeons in the San Francisco Bay area.
-If you would like more information about mini tummy tuck vs full tummy tuck surgery, contact our office today to book a consultation appointment with Dr. Sieber.
+Dr. David Sieber a board certified plastic surgeon is the best at fixing abdominal muscles issues in the San Francisco Bay area.
+If you would like more information about different Tummy Tummy surgery, contact our office today to book a consultation appointment with Dr. Sieber.